EnzzoCaaue/cloak/README.md

 Cloaka provides a whole new level of features to the AAC scene.
 Here is a small preview

 - LUA bindings.
-Make your custom pages using LUA
+Make your custom pages using your favourite scripting languague
 - OTBM loader.
 Generate images of your server houses and much more
 - Load items.xml, monsters.xml, stages.xml, config.lua
 - No APACHE / NGINX / UniServer required.
 Cloaka uses its own HTTP server.
 - Only one executable.
 Cloaka its only one file (apart from your html layout files).
 Easy to distribute and installed
 - Background services aka daemons
 - Fast.
 Cloaka uses Go == Fast == Amazing
+- Minimal set-up.
+Cloaka installs on its own and reads values from your config.lua to provide almost no configuration needed

 # Commands